Sarojini Varadappan: Early life

 Sarojini was born in Madras on 21 September 1921 to Bhaktavatsalam and Gnanasundarambal.
 Her father Bhaktavatsalam was a student at the Madras Law college when she was born.
 She studied till ninth standard at Lady Sivaswami Girls School when her education was discontinued.
 She studied Hindi through private home tuitions and completed her Visharadh.
 As her family objected to her travelling to an exam center to write her exams, her Prathmic exams were conducted at home.
 In her later years, she explained that her education was curtailed due to the conservativeness of her family.
 She was associated with the Indian National Congress and the Congress Seva Dal during her early days.

 At an early age, she was married to her cousin Varadappan.
 Sarojini was 21 years old when her father was arrested at the height of the Quit India Movement.
 After two years of imprisonment, he was released in 1944.

 Sarojini resumed her studies after marriage and completed her Master's in political science from Mysore University through correspondence.
 She also did her MA in Vaishnavism from Madras University.
 Sarojini got her PhD at the age of 80 for her thesis on "Social Service and the Swami Narayan Movement".
 Sarojini is also an ardent devotee of the Paramacharya of Kanchi, Chandrasekharendra Saraswathi.
 Her niece Mrs. Jayanthi Natarajan was a minister in the central cabinet.
 She died on 17 October 2013, at the age of 92.

 Music

 Sarojini learnt music from Parur Sundaram Iyer and sung prayer songs at Congress meetings.
-She also learnt Kshetragna padams and Tamil padams from Mylapore Gowri Amma, Bharatiyar songs from E. Krishna Iyer and Hindi bhajans from Veena Visalakshi.
+She also learnt Kshetragna padams and Tamil padams from Mylapore Gowri Ammal, Bharatiyar songs from E. Krishna Iyer and Hindi bhajans from Veena Visalakshi.